concord-consortium/docker-volume-sync/README.md

 More info about the syntax for ignoring files is here: https://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html#ignore

+The options passed to Unison are appended to the default Unison options defined in `entrypoint.sh`.
+Any ignore options added using docker-compose `command` will augment not replace the defaults.

-If you are wanting to ignoring a folder on your host system, you might be able to optimize performance further by adding an additional volume inside of host_data.
+If you want to ignore a folder that is being updated on on your host system, you might be able to optimize performance further by adding an additional volume inside of host_data.
 This technique is described here: https://stackoverflow.com/a/37898591
 We don't currently have a need for this kind of optimization, so it hasn't been tested.